amanzi/amanzi/spack-repo/README.md

 # Amanzi Spack

-This current version of Amanzi's Spack package is not (yet) available on the remote Spack repository.
+This current version of amanzi's spack package is not (yet) available on the remote spack repository.
 You will need to download Amanzi/ATS:

 ```